cmackeen/cmackeen.github.io/docs/projects/hexafs.md

 {:toc}

 ---

-## Employing pyspark, scikit-learn and audio signal processing to cluster unevenly sample EXAFS spectra
-2/25/2020
+## Preprocessing of data for unsupervised grouping of like-spectra at a select edge
+2/28/2020
 {: .fw-300 }
-The notebook injected below will go through (in detail) how I use google colab (with it's free GPU power) to clean, normalize, resample, transform and cluster EXAFS spectra from various elements.
-There are two notebooks: one for preprocessing XAS data, and another for clustering, saving, and plotting cluster results.

-### Preprocess
+The goal of this application and initiative is to build a foundation for grouping XAS that can scale.
+For this reason I am employing Spark via pyspark.
+The grouping will be done without specifying number of clusters, as I do not assume to know the number of unique spectra; furthermore, I would like to have the potential for clustering streaming spectra.
+In this post I will go through the approach to preprocessing XAS data, which was inspired by AI approaches to categorizing audio signals.
+First, let us get a look at some raw XAS data:

+{%include abs_raw.html %}

+We can first start with subtracting the starting energy to zero the x-axis, and also subtracting the mean of mu.
+We get:

-{%include hexafs_preprocess_v2.html %}
+{%include norm1_abs.html %}

-### Clustering
+Now we will focus in on just the post-edge region to fit our bacground splines.
+We will follow rough procedure from the [xray-larch](https://xraypy.github.io/xraylarch/) project.
+In EXAFS we want to subtract the slowly-oscillating background.
+Since I am going to have to also resample the spectra to match in number of data points, I will also use a continuous function interpolation of the data.
+Once we fit the background splines and resample we are left with the following:

-{%include ML_dbscan_mfcc.html %}
+{%include norm2_abs.html %}

+Finally, after reading some (guides)[https://medium.com/heuristics/audio-signal-feature-extraction-and-clustering-935319d2225] and [literature](https://arxiv.org/pdf/1803.08276.pdf), I found the [Mel-frequency cepstral coefficients (MFCC)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) will be useful features for clustering spectra.
+The image below is an the MFCC heatmap of the above normalized and background removed data:

+!(/assets/mfcc_specshow_n-233.png)

+The next post will go over a quantitative analysis of tuning the DBSCAN clustering alogrithm for our application, but I also plan on optimizing the background remvoal and MFCC parameters.

-## Unsupervised grouping of like-spectra of a select edge
+## Unsupervised grouping of like-spectra of a select edge: Overview and application
 1/28/2020
 {: .fw-300 }

-This post is under construction, but I wanted to share and test a proof-of-concept.
-My goal in this application is to develop a scalable framework that can categorize XAS scans without labels (unsupervised), with the intent of deploying it to the beam line computers.
+TMy goal in this application is to develop a scalable framework that can categorize XAS scans without labels (unsupervised), with the intent of deploying it to the beam line computers.
 This will serve as a part of the foundation to smart materials research at SLAC using historical data.

 I have developed a pipeline for processing XAS (EXAFS) data that runs in pyspark.
 While I have been using a smaller XAS dataset, I wanted the ETL pipeline to be ready and equipped for streaming XAS data at SSRL (or other labs).
 The ETL pipeline must be refined, but it does the following: